ManuelePasini/slides-markdown/slides/graph_llm.md

 ##### Applications - **Text-attributed graphs**

-## LLMs on Graphs: A Comprehensive Survey - TKDE, 2024

 - <b> LLM as Predictor </b>: language model as the main model architecture to capture both the text information and graph structure information, depending on howstructure information in graphs is injected:
 - <b> LLM as Encoder </b>